 Paul Ralph – Director

-A founding member of both KARI Ltd and KARI Foundation and former CEO, Paul is a proud Aboriginal man with family connections from both the North Coast and South Coast of NSW.
-For the past 35 years he has lived in Gandangara Country, South West Sydney.
+A founding member of both KARI Ltd and KARI Foundation and former CEO, Paul is a proud Indigenous man with strong family connections from both the North Coast and South Coast of NSW.

-During his professional career, Paul has worked across a number of important Aboriginal portfolios specific to employment outcomes, housing, education and human services.
-Such a position has given him the opportunity to visit many Aboriginal communities and witness firsthand the vast social issues affecting Indigenous Australians today – as well as the sheer resilience of the world’s oldest culture.
+During his professional career, Paul has worked across a number of important Indigenous portfolios specific to employment outcomes, housing, education and human services.
+Such a position has given him the opportunity to visit many Indigenous communities and witness firsthand the vast social issues affecting Indigenous Australians today as well as the sheer resilience of the world’s oldest living culture.

-Since 1999, Paul has been committed to working exclusively in the Aboriginal community sector and has found this to be the most challenging and exciting time of his professional career.
+Since 1999, Paul has been committed to working exclusively in the Indigenous community sector and has found this to be the most challenging and exciting time of his professional career.